Timeline of the Syrian civil war (2022): December

 On 10 December, an ISIS militant was killed and 3 Asayish fighters were wounded during a Kurdish-launched raid on a house in the city of Raqqa.

 On 11 December, at least 2 Syrian soldiers were killed in an Inghimasi attack by Tahrir al-Sham militants on a Syrian Army position on the outskirts of the village of Dadikh on the Idlib frontline.
 The position was destroyed by HTS fighters after the attack.

 On the same day, HTS forces attacked Syrian military positions at Al-Bayda village in the Turkmen mountains on the Latakia/Idlib frontline, killing 3 Syrian soldiers.

 In the early morning on 12 December, American forces launched a raid on a house in the village of Al-Zor in the eastern Deir ez-Zor desert.
 2 ISIS fighters were killed in the raid including a prominent local leader by the name of 'Anas'.

-On 12 December, under the cover of fog, ISIS cells launched an attack on Syrian forces in the Al-Shula area, 30km south of Deir ez-Zor.
+On 12 December, under the cover of fog, ISIS cells launched an attack on Syrian forces in the Al-Shula area, 30 km south of Deir ez-Zor.
 6 Syrian soldiers/militiamen were killed in the attack and a number of others were wounded.

 The next day, following previous clashes, ISIS militants temporarily took control of the town of Al-Kawm for an entire day using the fog to their advantage.

 On 15 December, ISIS forces ambushed a convoy of the Syrian NDF militia on the Ithriya -Al-Raqqa road in the Hama desert.
 The ambush began following the detonation of a landmine under the militiamen's car, killing 3 NDF fighters immediately.
 Brief clashes took place between ISIS forces and the militiamen, another 2 NDF fighters were killed in the clashes.

 On the same day, Syrian forces discovered and confiscated a large ISIS weapons cache in the Deir ez-Zor countryside.

 On 18 December, at least 3 Syrian soldiers were killed in a HTS infiltration on Syrian positions near the village of Arbikh near Taftanaz, north of Saraqib on the Idlib frontline.
 HTS released footage of the attack the same day.

 On the same day, HTS also launched a similar infiltration offensive on a Syrian military position in the town of Qubtan Al-Jabal in the western Aleppo countryside, killing at least 3 Syrian soldiers and then blowing up the building Syrian forces had been occupying.
 Footage of the attack was released by HTS.

 On 19 December, a mine planted by suspected ISIS militants was detonated targeting forces of the Syrian army in the desert around Mayadin.
 6 Syrian soldiers were killed in the explosion.

 On 20 December, a British drone targeted with 2 missiles and destroyed the house of Basa’ Ahmed al-Sawadi in al-Bab, who is suspected to be in charge of sabotage or finances in ISIS’s Syria Province.

 On the same day, suspected ISIL gunmen on a motorcycle shot at a Syrian army vehicle in the Homs desert region, killing 2 Syrian soldiers.